simonwardle/Obsidian/Obsidian Vault/VSCode/VSCode.md

 To edit in multiple positions all at the same time press Ctrl and then click the edit points.

-If you want alter every occurrence of a word, just select it and then hit Ctrl+Shift+L and it will create multiple cursors for you on that word.
+If you want to alter every occurrence of a word, just select it and then hit ==Ctrl+Shift+L== and it will create multiple cursors for you on that word.